agentframework/agentframework/README.md

 It will be something between Function-a-a-S and Container-a-a-S.

-Let's call it Agent-a-a-S which implement **Agent Oriented Programming**
+Let's call it Agent-a-a-S which implement **decentralized** agent sociality environment utilize the power of Edge Computing

 ### Package Info
 ```